Potassium Iodide (KI)

 Massachusetts Government and KI:

-For the first time in thirty years, our government has acknowledged that radiation doesn't stop at the bridge.
+In 2002, our government finally acknowledged that radiation doesn't stop at the bridge.

 The MDPH, which has given - at best - lukewarm support for KI stockpiling, can't measure demand using it's past 'pseudo-distribution'.